Grand Cape Mount County: Demographics

-The Legislature of Liberia was modeled based on the Legislature of United States.
+The Legislature of Liberia was modeled based on the Legislature of the United States.
 It is bicameral in nature with a Senate and the House of Representatives.
 There are 15 counties in the country and based on the population each county is defined to have at least two members, with the total number of members to the house including the Speaker being 64.
-Each member represents an electoral district and elected to a six-year term based on popular vote.
-There were 26 senators, two each for the 13 counties and they serve a nine-year term (30 senators, 15 counties and nine years from 2011).
-Senators are also elected based on plurality of votes.
+Each member represents an electoral district and is elected to a six-year term based on popular vote.
+There were 26 senators, two each for the 13 counties and they serve a nine-year term (30 senators, 15 counties, and nine years from 2011).
+Senators are also elected based on a plurality of votes.
 The Vice-President is the head of the Senate and he also acts as President in his absence.
 As of 2015, Grand Cape Mount's County Superintendent is Tenneh Simpson Kpadebah.
 Its five districts are (2008 population): Commonwealth District (6,884), Garwula District (29,371), Gola Konneh District (23,930), Porkpa District (40,921) and Tewor District (27,949).

 Economy

-As of 2011, the area of rice plantation was 7320 ha, which was 3.066 per cent of the total area of rice planted in the country.
+As of 2011, the area of rice plantation was 7320 ha, which was 3.066 percent of the total area of rice planted in the country.
 The total production stood at 7400 metric tonnes.
-As of 2011, the number of Cassava plantation was 4000, which was 3.3 per cent of the total area of Cassava planted in the country.
+As of 2011, the number of Cassava plantations was 4000, which was 3.3 percent of the total area of Cassava planted in the country.
 The total production stood at 400 metric tonnes.
-The number of Cocoa plantation was 400, which was 1 per cent of the total area of Cassava planted in the country.
-The number of rubber plantation was 770, which was 1.2 per cent of the total area of Cassava planted in the country.
-The number of Coffee plantation was 380, which was 1.7 per cent of the total area of Cassava planted in the country.
+The number of Cocoa plantations was 400, which was 1 percent of the total area of Cassava planted in the country.
+The number of rubber plantations was 770, which was 1.2 percent of the total area of Cassava planted in the country.
+The number of Coffee plantations was 380, which was 1.7 percent of the total area of Cassava planted in the country.
 As of 2008, the county had 2,686 paid employees, 13,695 self-employed people, 15,578 family workers, 4,868 people looking for work, 7,159 not working people, 13,840 people working in households, 36,350 students, 236 retired people, 1,621 incapacitated people, 1,929 part-time workers and 8,951 others, making the total working population of 106,913.